willstepp/writings/aura-dim/notes.md

 They encourage you with their words but their eyes are uninterested.
 But as soon as you talk of money, of the prospect of making a profit, their eyes light up, their voices jump an octave.
 Then you see what moves them, truly.
 You see then what stirs their souls.

+Sick boy pulling a barrel full of trash.
+He is sick so having a hard time.
+He has a snake growing out of his forehead, it curls around his head and neck, very slowly it slithers out, as it comes it covers more and more of his face.